-SUDOERS(5) File Formats Manual SUDOERS(5) date The date the command was run.
-Typically, this is in the format "MMM, HH:MM:SS".
-If logging via syslog(3), the actual date format is controlle daemon.
-If logging to a file and the log_year option is enabled, the date include the year. ed by the syslog hostname The name of the host sudo was run on.
-This field is only present when less syslog(3). ogging via progname The name of the program, usually sudo or sudoedit .
-This field is only pr logging via syslog(3). esent when username The login name of the user who ran sudo . ttyname The short name of the terminal (e.g. "console", "tty01", or "pts/0") sudo "unknown" if there was no terminal present. was run on, or cwd The current working directory that sudo was run in. runasuser The user the command was run as. runasgroup The group the command was run as if one was specified on the command d line. logid An I/O log identifier that can be used to replay the command's output.
-T present when the log_input or log_output option is enabled.
-This is only env_vars A list of environment variables specified on the command line, if specific ed. command The actual command that was executed.
+hostname The name of the host sudo was run on.
+This field is only present when logging via syslog(3). progname The name of the program, usually sudo or sudoedit .
+This field is only present when logging via syslog(3). username The login name of the user who ran sudo . ttyname The short name of the terminal (e.g. "console", "tty01", or "pts/0") sudo was run on, or "unknown" if there was no terminal present. cwd The current working directory that sudo was run in. runasuser The user the command was run as. runasgroup The group the command was run as if one was specified on the command line. logid An I/O log identifier that can be used to replay the command's output.
+This is only present when the log_input or log_output option is enabled. env_vars A list of environment variables specified on the command line, if specified. command The actual command that was executed.

-Messages are logged using the locale specified by sudoers\locale, which defaults to the "C" locale.
+Messages are logged using the locale specified by sudoers_locale, which defaults to the "C" locale.